codebar/manual/_posts/2015-02-05-organiser-guide.md

 Anyone signed up to codebar will be able to RSVP to the event through the workshop page but only people subscribed to your chapter will receive an email invitation.

-To find out more about how to manage the codebar application read our [Organiser Guide]().

 #### Name badges

 Giving people name badges helps out a lot.
 Remembering new names can be hard, especially for newcomers and this enables the attendees to always know who they are talking to and if they are a student or a coach, to avoid confusion.